FAQs

 If you miss your exit from I-4 Express, do not stop.
 Continue to the next exit.

 If you unintentionally enter I-4 Express, do not stop.
 Continue to the next exit.
+Refer to “How do I pay if I enter I-4 Express by accident or without a transponder” for more information.

 Transit buses, school buses, and vanpools that register through Express Bus Registration may have I-4 Express tolls waived.
 Buses and van pools must renew their registration annually.